What are Atomic Swaps and how do they work?

 Underlying Technology

-Atomic swaps are powered by Hashed Timelock Contracts (HTLCs).
-An HTLC is a type of smart contract that requires parties to meet specific cryptographic conditions within a set timeframe to execute a transaction.
-It consists of two key components.
 A hashlock secures the deposited cryptocurrency until both parties provide cryptographic proof that they have fulfilled their side of the agreement.
-A timelock establishes a deadline for the transaction.
+A timelock establishes a firm deadline for the transaction.
 If the swap is not completed within this period, the transaction is automatically canceled, and the funds are returned to their original owners.
-Together, these features protect against counterparty risk and ensure the security of the funds involved.
+Together, these features protect against counterparty risk and ensure the security of the funds.

 A Step-by-Step Example

-5. When Alice claims the LTC, the preimage is revealed on the Litecoin blockchain.
+- When Alice claims the LTC, the preimage is revealed on the Litecoin blockchain.

-6. Bob now sees the revealed preimage and uses it to unlock and claim the 0.1 BTC from Alice's contract on the Bitcoin blockchain.
+- Bob now sees the revealed preimage and uses it to unlock and claim the 0.1 BTC from Alice's contract on the Bitcoin blockchain.

-7. The swap is complete.
+- The swap is complete.
 If either party fails to act within the specified timeframe, the timelock expires, and the smart contracts automatically refund the coins to their original owners.

 On-Chain vs. Off-Chain Atomic Swaps

 Off-chain atomic swaps are executed on second-layer solutions built on top of a blockchain, rather than directly on the main chain.
-These solutions, such as the Lightning Network, leverage channels to enable faster transactions and lower fees.
+These solutions, such as the Lightning Network, use payment channels to enable faster transactions and lower fees.
 While still relying on the principles of HTLCs, moving the process off-chain significantly improves efficiency and scalability.

 Benefits of Atomic Swaps